 Here's a special holiday update of some key events and data you may want to know about today.

-In New York, the UST 10yr yield is sharply lower today, now at 2.23%.
+In New York, the UST 10yr yield is unchanged overnight at 2.55%.

-The New Zealand dollar is little changed and now at 70 USc.
-On the cross rates it holding at 92.3 AU¢, and 65.9 euro cents.
-The TWI-5 is now at 75.
+The New Zealand dollar has changed little in the past 24 hours and is now at 69.1 USc.
+On the cross rates it is stable at 95.8 AU¢, and 66.1 euro cents.
+The TWI-5 is still at 75.9.